-Search Engine Optimization, or SEO, is the care and feeding of content on your website so Google trusts it, and ranks it as high as possible in Search Engine Results Pages, or SERPS.
+Search Engine Optimization, or SEO, is the care and feeding of content on your website so Google trusts it, and ranks it as high as possible in Search Engine Results Pages, or SERPs.
 Google uses up to 200 factors in their algorithm to rank websites, some more important than others depending on the nature of the query, but it all boils down to the Google E.A.T.
-Principle – your website has to have expertise, authoritativeness and trustworthiness.
-You can spend a large amount of money on a great looking website website and if left to fend for itself, without E.A.T. it will not perform for you the way you want it to.
+Principle – your website has to have expertise, authoritativeness, and trustworthiness.
+You can spend a large amount of money on a great-looking website and if left to fend for itself, without E.A.T. it will not perform for you the way you want it to.
 And as time goes by it will continue to fall in SERP rankings.
-Just like a brick and mortar store, your online storefront will require some monthly overhead to keep the lights on.
+Just like a brick-and-mortar store, your online storefront will require some monthly overhead to keep the lights on.

 Now, you might be asking yourself if you can do SEO for yourself.
 And you might be able to, if you can understand the data that drives the changes you need to make to rank higher (and where that data comes from) and have the ability to create content.
 It takes dedicated time each month to complete the necessary optimizations on an average sized website.
 That isn’t accounting for the regular reading and research that goes into the newest trends in SEO and how Google is changing the algorithm.
 The SEO of 2017 is not the SEO of 2021.